 Our students live in a combination of on-campus and off campus.
 (Almost 50% of our Undergraduate students live either on campus in our dorms, or in one the adjacent buildings).
 The neighborhood our campus is located in (Bahnstadt) has thousands of newly completed apartments to fuel the constant housing shortage in Heidelberg.
 Our dorms are located in the Campus Viva and adjacent buildings, next door to our Skylabs campus.

 What are the start dates and application deadlines?

 We are on a monthly intake system, with classes starting at the beginning of every month.
 With this system it is possible to begin your studies at the start at any month.

 Important: Students needing Visas to study in Germany however need to apply at least 6 months in advance.

-Below are a list of the next upcoming start dates for 2018:
+See our Academic Calendar for a list of the next upcoming start dates.

 What are the tuition fees?

 Undergraduate Fees including student cultural activity fee AND textbooks

 1 course € 1,458 1 month/3 credits